 The justice courts in Arizona have exclusive jurisdiction or the authority to hear all civil actions when the amount involved, exclusive of interest, costs and awarded attorney fees, when authorized by law, is $10,000 or less.

-The rules of civil procedure for the Superior court of Arizona are followed in Justice Courts.
+The justice courts of Arizona now have their own Rules of Civil Procedure.
+If an issue is not covered by the new JCRCP then Rules of Civil Procedure for the Superior Court of Arizona are followed in Justice Courts.
 In a regular civil proceeding either party may be represented by an attorney.
 If you elect to represent yourself you have a responsibility to yourself and to the court to acquire sufficient knowledge to complete the forms properly and follow you action through to conclusion.

 Small Claims Court handles cases in which the demand is not more than $2500, exclusive of court costs.
 Procedure in Small Claims Court is simpler that in other courts.
 Parties are not represented by attorneys and cases can be heard relatively quickly and inexpensively.
 The decision in this case is final and not appealable.